 Book Frequent Holidays

-To put it simply: it’s impossible to achieve the perfect work-life balance if you’re never willing to take time off.
+It’s also impossible to achieve the perfect work-life balance if you’re never willing to take time off.
 Think about it.

-I know it’s difficult, but you need a bit of time to switch off and forget about your business every now and again.
+I know it’s difficult but you need a bit of time to switch off and forget about your business every now and again.
 Trust me, it’ll still be waiting for you when you get back.

-Have Frequent Self-Care Time
+Have Regular Self-Care Time

 Sometimes, it’s not enough to just stop working.
-You need to do little things for yourself to unwind and reward yourself for how hard you’re working.
+You need to do little things for yourself to unwind, destress and reward yourself for how hard you’re working.

 Personally, I like to have long, hot bubble baths surrounded by candles.
 I also love a good Netflix sesh with my current fave TV show or a trashy rom-com.